hawkfish/duckdb-web/docs/stable/dev/benchmark.md

 If the interpolation is correct, then we will have no output, no matter the scale.
-We can check this with the final `result` clause, which ash the same syntax as a unit test:
+We can check this with the final `result` clause, which has the same syntax as a unit test:

 ```text
 result III